ftrain/django-ftrain/README.rst

 :Author: Paul Ford
 :Version: $Revision: 0001 $
-:Copyright: TK
+:Copyright: 2010-

 What is this?
 -------------

-This is the code that runs Ftrain.com.
-Actually, at this writing it _will_ run Ftrain.com, likely starting in February 2010.
-Right now I'm just getting things rolling so I can learn how Github works and thing about what's involved in sharing code.
+This is the code that runs just about everything at Ftrain.com.

+- kcal -- diet and exercise blog
+- reviews -- small reviews of small things
+- features -- a blog to study the culture of software
+- dotcom -- a blog to handle "legacy" ftrain.com stuff
+- ads -- a fake ad server

-The code will most likely be useful for cutting-and-pasting, as it's rather specific to my purposes.
-That said, maybe someone else wants to play around with it, so here it is.
+Nothing here is ready for launch.
+It's here in the spirit of cutting-and-pasting.
+Maybe someone else wants to play around with it, so here it is.
 OHLIH in particular might be handy for folks.

 TODO
 ----